oasis-open/openc2-oif-orchestrator/README.md

 The Command tab of the menu bar gives access to the Command Generator, OIF's tool for sending OpenC2 commands.
 The left side of the page has a selection of all loaded Actuator schemas to choose from, and after making this selection the chosen schema will appear onscreen.
-The right side of the screen has the command generation tools available from the chosen schema, with a Creator, Message, and Warning tab.
+The right side of the screen has command generation tools available from the chosen schema, with Creator, Message, and Warning tabs.
 The Creator tab houses the user options for command generation based on the chosen schema, with these utilities lying under the "OpenC2-Command" option.
 The structural elements of an OpenC2 command are all represented here, with form options valid for the input schema to generate a corresponding OpenC2 command.
 In addition to the Creator tab, the Message and Warnings tabs are useful tools for viewing the text of the message to be sent